 Sci-Fi Nerd: Commentary, reflection, and accolades from a fan’s point of view on all things sci-fi and fantasy.

 2001: A Space Odyssey is epic in its scope.
 The film deals with the themes of existentialism, human evolution, technology, artificial intelligence, and extraterrestrial life, and from the moment it begins it is captivating and mesmerizing in its effect.
-I was a kid, and I don’t mind admitting I didn’t fully understand the film the first time I saw it, but I was able to appreciate the awe and wonder seeing the film induces.
-Now, decades later I can appreciate it to a much greater degree.
+I was a kid, and I don’t mind admitting I didn’t fully understand the film the first time I saw it, but I was able to appreciate the awe and wonder seeing the movie induces.
+Now, decades later I can understand it to a much higher degree.

-The story the film tells develops in facets, beginning multiple centuries before the existence of modern humanity, ape like creatures are depicted already forming tribal groups in conflict over territory, and the resulting discovery of using a crude tool to conduct an early version of warfare, when one ape creature uses a bone to inflict damage on another from a different tribe.
-Humanity has taken up the mantle of the destroyer, and messenger of death, a role we have still not grown past to this day.
+The story the film tells develops in facets, beginning many centuries before the existence of modern humans.
+In it, ape-like creatures are depicted already forming tribal groups in conflict over territory, and the resulting discovery of using a crude tool to conduct an early version of warfare, when one ape creature uses a bone to inflict damage on another from a different tribe.
+In The scene, humanity has taken up the mantle of the destroyer, and the harbinger of death, a role we have still not grown past to this day.

-Present at this event, and all the events that follow is the monolith, a rectangular flat featureless artifact of alien intelligence that some people think represents alien intervention and influence in our development, while others think it simply represents us being observed by that intelligence.
-It’s a film full of science fiction icons, indeed this film is a parade of iconic shots, a series of symbolic images that, whether you are aware of it or not, speak directly to the psyche in the primal language of the human experience, each as memorable as the one that precedes it.
-This is among the first archetypal symbols to be seen on the screen and symbolizes one of the main themes of the film from its beginning to its end.
+Present at this event, and all the events that follow is the monolith, a rectangular flat, featureless artifact of alien intelligence that some people think represents alien intervention and influence in our development, while others believe it merely represents us being observed by that intelligence.
+It’s a film full of science fiction icons.
+Indeed, this movie is a parade of iconic shots, a series of symbolic images that, whether you are aware of it or not, speak directly to the psyche in the primal language of the human experience, each as memorable as the one that precedes it.
+The monolith is among the first archetypal symbols to be seen on the screen and symbolizes one of the central themes of the film from its beginning to its end.

 It is not possible to ever say too much about Hal.
-Hal is a true classic creation, and immortal science fiction icon, a remarkable and very special genre device that represents technology gone out of control.
-Among other things Hal represents what happens when we come to depend too much on the clever technology we create, and how things can go wrong as a result.
-Done in a way that struck a chord as being realistic (no pop culture cliched robot voice here), very believable, and among the first incorporating many of the abilities we have come to think of as capturing the true nature of what a real artificial intelligence would be like today.
+The Hal 9000 artificial intelligence is a pure classic creation, and immortal science fiction icon, a remarkable and extraordinary genre device that represents technology gone out of control.
+Among other things Hal represents is what happens when we come to depend too much on the clever technology we create, and how things can go wrong as a result.
+Done in a way that struck a chord as being realistic (no cliched pop culture robot voice here), very believable, and among the first incorporating many of the abilities, we have come to think of as capturing the true nature of what a real artificial intelligence would be like today.
 Although there have been many attempts to imitate this creation, none have equaled the original.
 His calm voice and stubborn resistance to orders after his breakdown remain unmatched in the suspense, tension, and horror it created in this film, making him a star that will never be forgotten.

-Another noteworthy aspect of this film is the soundtrack which is iconic in its own right. it implements works of classical music which endowed the film with much of its impact, and helped elevate it to the masterful status it enjoys.
-Everything came to together in the right way at the right time to create a film that is truly a unique example of modern science fiction film making.
-A rare and wonderful event that is difficult to match that remains widely acclaimed as possibly the greatest science fiction film ever created.
+Another noteworthy aspect of this film is the soundtrack which is iconic in its right.
+It implements works of classical music which endowed the film with much of its impact and helped elevate it to the masterful status it enjoys.
+Everything came to together in the right way at the right time to create a film that is indeed a unique example of modern science fiction filmmaking.
+A rare and beautiful event that is difficult to match and that remains widely acclaimed as possibly the most excellent science fiction film ever created.

-The conclusion of he film is both a surreal and dramatic climax that becomes very symbolic in nature.
+The conclusion of the film is both a surreal and dramatic climax that becomes very symbolic.
 The sequence of streaming colored lights and Bowman’s transformation into the star-child represent experiences beyond comprehension where time and space lose their meaning and separation, and a spiritual rebirth that is perhaps the next stage in our evolution resulting from it, as humanity comes full circle in the universe that gave it birth.